 You place your order at the counter for your choice of meat or sandwich and two sides and then wait for your number to be called.
-There’s plenty of seating in the dining room but I noticed that most of the steady stream of customers was there for take out.
+There’s plenty of seating in the dining room but I noticed that most of the steady stream of customers were there for take-out.

 They call your number when your order is ready, and the food is served in simple styrofoam containers.
 Nothing fancy here.

 Shaw’s Barbecue House serves Eastern North Carolina-style barbecue where the meat is chopped and served with a thin vinegar-based sauce.
 My sweetie ordered a meat plate with chopped pork, collard greens and baked beans.
 They served that with a couple of corn sticks as well.